Rendering converts the code you write into user interfaces.

 Before React 18, the primary way to render your application using React was entirely on the client.

-You can interleave Server and Client Components in your application, and behind the scenes, React will seamlessly merge the work of both environments.
+You can interleave Server and Client Components in a component tree by importing a Client Component into a Server component, or by passing a Server Component as a child or a prop to a Client Component.
+Behind the scenes, React will merge the work of both environments.

-Checkout the Server and Client Components page to learn how to choose between Server and Client Components.
+See the Server and Client Components page to learn how to compose them.

 In addition to client-side and server-side rendering with React components, Next.js gives you the option to optimize rendering on the server with Static and Dynamic Rendering.

 With Static Rendering, both Server and Client Components can be prerendered on the server at build time.
 The result of the work is cached and reused on subsequent requests.
 The cached result can also be revalidated.

 Note: This is equivalent to Static Site Generation (SSG) and Incremental Static Regeneration (ISR).